madeso/ride/gfx/install/readme.txt

 3. Mount the new writeable dmg by double clicking on it

-4. No do your changes.
+4. Now do your changes.
 Change the background, move around the icons etc...

 5. In a terminal, go to that mounted folder
 $ cd /Volumes/ride-0.1.1-Darwin/